Kansetsu/Kansetsu/README.md

   ## Hi, I'm Vinícius Andrade! 👨‍💻
 - 💼 Fullstack Web Developer at [Encora Brazil](https://www.daitan.com/);
-- 📖 I'm a Information Systems Undergraduate Student from Brazil at [UNINASSAU](https://www.uninassau.edu.br/);
+- 📖 I'm a Information Systems Graduate Student from Brazil at [UNINASSAU](https://www.uninassau.edu.br/);
 - 🌱 Learning Web Development (JavaScript, TypeScript, React and GraphQL);
 - 🐋 Learning about DevOps with Jenkins, Kubernetes and Docker;
 - 🌎 Most of my repositories are written in portuguese, but there are some writen in english as well;